JeffersonLab/clara-docs/docs/tutorials/running.md

 ## IMPORTANT

-Before we describe a data processing configuration options it is worthwhile to emphasize the importance of a data-set proper description.
+Before we describe a data processing configuration options it is worthwhile to emphasize the importance of the `application service composition` and data-set proper description.
 This includes path to the actual data-file input and output directories, full path to the data-set metadata file, and data-set description.

 {: .note .info }
 For every data processing these options must be set, and most importantly,